 We are exposed to market risks in the ordinary course of our business.
-These risks primarily relate to interest rate sensitivities.
-We had cash, cash equivalents and marketable securities of \$109.2 million as of March 31, 2020, which consist of bank deposits, money market funds, and marketable securities.
+These risks primarily relate to interest rate sensitivities, which are affected by changes in interest rates, including interest rate changes resulting from the effects of the COVID-19 pandemic.
+We had cash, cash equivalents and marketable securities of \$111.8 million as of June 30, 2020, which consist of bank deposits, money market funds, and marketable securities.
 The primary objective of our investment activities is to preserve capital to fund our operations.
 We also seek to maximize income from our investments without assuming significant risk.
 Because our investments are primarily short-term in duration, we believe that our exposure to interest rate risk is not significant, and a 1% movement in market interest rates would not have a significant impact on the total value of our portfolio.
-We had no debt outstanding as of March 31, 2020.
+We had no debt outstanding as of June 30, 2020.